 The stage is primed for Irving to step into a leadership role (and playing without LeBron James certainly helps).
 Much of his abilities will be put to the test later down the road, but his college coach has already detected improvement.

 “I think he has become much more vocal,” Duke’s Mike Krzyzewski said.
 “My feeling is that Kyrie is becoming a better leader quicker because he feels it’s more on him.
 I love the fact that he’s growing like this and wanted to be in that environment.
 Some people would call it pressure, but he wanted the opportunity to expand his abilities — and they’re just not shooting and ball-handling, they’re leadership-wise.”

 Statistics-wise, Irving’s marks from last season are hard to beat.
 His numbers halfway through the current season look awfully similar, at a glance.

 But a deeper dive will reveal a pair of noticeable changes:

-1. As Boston.com’s John Karalis pointed out in December, Irving is taking more shots without dribbling.
-Compared to last season, shots with a touch time of less than two seconds and shots with zero dribbles are both occurring more frequently.
-Catch-and-shoot opportunities accordingly make up a fifth of his offensive production this year.
+1. Irving is taking more shots without dribbling.
+Compared to last season, shots with a touch time of fewer than two seconds and shots with zero dribbles are both occurring more frequently.
+Accordingly, catch-and-shoot opportunities make up a fifth of his offensive production this year.

 2. When comparing Irving’s shot chart from the past two seasons, there are fewer midrange jump shots with the Celtics.
 His finishes at the rim have also improved against the league average.